-- A study of social context of stigma among Metis in Nepal found that stigma from families led to rural-urban migration, but this exposed Metis to discrimination from law enforcement and employers.
-The study found there is a need for employment outreach to Metis in rural areas and those who migrate to urban areas.15 - Among rural livelihoods in Asia and the Pacific, households increasingly construct an income from an assortment of employment activities: farming, earned income and petty trading, to name but three.
-In this regard, the importance of earned income tends to be underestimated, in large part because it is within the informal economy (which is discussed below) and such waged labour has significant gender dimensions.
+- this exposed Metis to discrimination from law enforcement and employers. - Among rural livelihoods in Asia and the Pacific, households increasingly construct an income from an assortment of employment activities: farming, earned income and petty trading, to name but three.
+In this regard, the importance of earned income tends to be underestimated, in large part because it is within the informal economy (as discussed earlier in this section) and such waged labour has significant gender dimensions.
 Gender dynamics have a strong bearing on the employment options and earning opportunities available to individuals in rural households seeking to construct a livelihood from a diversity of rural farming and non-farming activities.
 As above, women's responsibilities for unpaid work will limit the employment options available to them.